afforeroc/my-weather-api/README.md

     "requested_time": "2018-01-09 11:57:00"
 }
 ```
 2. City is a string.
-Example: Bogota :heavy_check_mark:
+Example: Bogota :heavy_check_mark: :heavy_check_mark:

 3. Country is a country code of two characters in lowercase.
-Example: co :heavy_check_mark:
+Example: co :heavy_check_mark: :heavy_check_mark:

 4. This endpoint should use an external API to get the proper info, here is an example: http://api.openweathermap.org/data/2.5/weather?q=Bogota,co&appid=1508a9a4840a5574c822d70ca2132032 :heavy_check_mark: